cariad-tech/fep3_sdk/doc/input/participant/component_service_bus.rst

 ---------------

 An alternative implementation to :ref:`Native Service Bus <HTTP System Access>` is implemented in the *fep3_dds_service_bus_plugin* using RTI DDS.
-The difference between the  :ref:`RTI Service Bus` and the :ref:`Native Service Bus <HTTP System Access>` plugins is the mechanism used for service discovery. :ref:`RTI Service Bus` uses a keyed RTI DDS topic for exchanging the discovery information, making discovery possible in networks with multicast disabled.
+The difference between the  :ref:`RTI Service Bus` and the :ref:`Native Service Bus <HTTP System Access>` plugins is the mechanism used for :term:`Participant Discovery`. :ref:`RTI Service Bus` uses a keyed RTI DDS topic for exchanging the discovery information, making discovery possible in networks with multicast disabled.
 In case FEP is deployed in networks with multicast enabled, no additional settings are required.
 In case multicast is deactivated, there are two options so that participants in different machines can be discovered:

 .. _label_adapt_peers_list_for_unicast: